System-wide ad-blocking and privacy protection for your entire computer

 Linux

-On Linux, automatic proxy configuration is currently only supported on GNOME-based desktop environments.
+Automatic proxy configuration is supported on GNOME- and KDE-based desktop environments.

 Community